 Artists would be paid a small royalty by the record label under a traditional deal, which was even smaller after all these deductions for producing an album or track were made.
 No recording royalties were expected for an artist unless the album was a major commercial success, but profits from publishing, merchandise, touring, endorsements, and other sources of revenue all belonged solely to the artists.

 The Controversy Around 360 Deals

 These deals are controversial for a lot of reasons.
 They're seen as a cynical money grab by labels that are facing dwindling sales and high overheads.
 Labels survived for a long time without these kinds of deals, so it would seem that they're suffering from a failure to manage their businesses in a changing industry.
 Asking the bands to foot the bill for this hardly seems fair.

 Others object to the whole "band branding" notion that makes 360 deals so potentially profitable for labels.
 An example is the all-female burlesque-group-turned-music-group, The Pussycat Dolls.
 The expansion and branding of the group by music business veteran Jimmy Iovine and A&M Records president Ron Fair was a huge success, but the quality of the music didn't necessarily fit into the big picture.

 Record labels counter that 360 deals let them sign different kinds of artists because they don't have to be so focused on recouping their investments from album sales.
-They can stop chasing the instant number one and work with an artist for the long haul.
+They can stop chasing the instant number-one hit and work with an artist for the long haul.
 They don't have to rely on big sales figures alone to make signing the artist profitable.